Request Demo

 What Is Account Management?
 How To Do It Better Than the Competition

-Sweet Fish Media, a B2B podcasting agency, was suffering from problems of customer retention.
+Sweet Fish Media, a B2B podcasting agency, was suffering with customer retention.
 Doing the math, the leadership saw they were losing 15% of their recurring revenue to churn every month.

 They needed a different approach to account management.